SEO Guide for Rhode Island Nonprofits

 Candid (formerly GuideStar) — the single most important third-party verification platform for U.S. nonprofits.
 Awards Seals of Transparency at Bronze, Silver, Gold, and Platinum tiers.

-Charity Navigator — the largest nonprofit-rating organization in the U.S., rating accountability, transparency, impact, and (where applicable) financial health.
+Charity Navigator — the largest nonprofit-rating organization in the U.S., rating accountability, transparency, impact, and, where applicable, financial health.

 Google Business Profile (GBP) — the free Google listing that controls how your organization shows up in maps, "near me" results, the local pack, knowledge panels, and AI answers.
 Categorize as a nonprofit type, not a generic business.